 As voluntary information, any action towards the reduction of bycatch rate may be mentioned.
-In such perspective, the definition of bycatch provided by the International Seafood Sustainability Foundation (https://iss-foundation.org/what-we-do/areas-of-focus/bycatch/shall be considered.
+In such perspective, the definition of bycatch provided by the International Seafood Sustainability Foundation (https://iss-foundation.org/what-we-do/areas-of-focus/bycatch/ shall be considered.

-Other certifications regarding product or process sustainability such as MSC (Marine Stewardship Council), organic certification, etc. may be included.
+Other certifications regarding product or process sustainability such as MSC (Marine Stewardship Council), organic certification, as well as other certifications (such as ASC, BAP, Global GAP, BRC, IFS, Kosher, etc) may be included.